-The religion program at Transylvania helps students better understand themselves within an increasingly complex and diverse world, better understand the role and contribution of religions within cultures and better understand and exemplify the skills and sensibilities of a holistically educated person.
+A religion degree from Transylvania University in Lexington, Kentucky, helps students better understand themselves within an increasingly complex and diverse world, better understand the role and contribution of religions within cultures and better understand and exemplify the skills and sensibilities of a holistically educated person.

 The study of religion can help us ask questions about what it means to be human and part of a community.
 It is crucial for understanding history, politics and daily life.
 In religion courses, we can explode disciplinary boundaries and challenge our own preconceived notions — all while having fun!Leslie Ribovich, assistant professor of religion